wso2/docs-is/en/includes/guides/api-authorization.md

 {{ product_name }} allows administrators to connect API resources to applications.
 To authorize an API resource for an application:

 1. On the {{ product_name }} Console, go to **Applications**.

 2. Select the application to which you wish to authorize the registered API resource and go to **API Authorization**.

+    !!! warning
+        Note that you cannot authorize API resources for a SAML application.

 3. Click **+ Authorize an API Resource**.

 4. Enter the following details:
     <table>
         <tr>